 Introduction:

-Take2 Technologies developed this quickly accessible Moodle™ Proctoring plugin, and it monitors the quiz by capturing the user’s activity with the webcam at custom-specified intervals.
+Take2 Technologies has ProctorLink, a rapidly deployable proctoring solution for the Moodle™ LMS, and it monitors the quiz by capturing the user’s activity with the webcam at custom-specified intervals.
 It performs identity verification by checking the candidate’s image against the proctoring images captured during the quiz.

 Also, it warns the candidate if any deviation from properly attempting the quiz is detected.
 You can set the number of warnings and the time interval between the image capturing.